FA21-CSCE431/project-final-code-nick-network/README.md

 Docker Engine

+PostgreSQL

 * Configuration

 Enter “bundle install” on the console

 * Database creation

-Uses postgresql
+Enter “rails db:create” on the console

 * Database initialization

-Enter “rails db:create && rails db:migrate” on the console
+Enter “rails db:migrate” on the console

 * How to run the test suite